tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-index.md

 ---
 # Update Index (Azure Search Service REST API)

-Modifying an existing Azure Search index typically requires an [index drop and rebuild](https://docs.microsoft.com/azure/search/search-howto-reindex), with the exception of the folowing schema changes:
+Modifying an existing Azure Search index typically requires an [index drop and rebuild](https://docs.microsoft.com/azure/search/search-howto-reindex), with the exception of the following schema changes:

 + Add new fields
 + [Add or change scoring profiles](add-scoring-profiles-to-a-search-index.md)
 + Change CORS options
-+ Change existing fields with any of these 3 modifications: show or hide fields (retrievable: true | false), change the analyzer used at query time (searchAnalyzer), add or edit the synonymMap used at query time (synonymMaps)
++ Change existing fields with any of these modifications: show or hide fields (retrievable: true | false), change the analyzer used at query time (searchAnalyzer), add or edit the synonymMap used at query time (synonymMaps)

-To make any of these schema changes to an existing index, specify the name of the on the request URI, and then include the original definition plus the additions or modifications.
+To make any of these schema changes to an existing index, specify the name of the index on the request URI, and then include the original definition plus the additions or modifications.

 ```
 PUT https://[search service name].search.windows.net/indexes/[index name]?api-version=[api-version]